Riding lessons are available from 8 am until 8 pm seven days a week.

 Contact Donnie at (919) 345-8422

-Barrett Diehl is an accomplished certified trainer and rider.
+Barrett Diehl is an accomplished certified instructor and rider and has been assessed and certified by the United States Eventing Association through their Instructor Certification Program.
 She’s been riding since she was 7 years old after a birthday gift allowed her to get riding lessons.
 Experiencing the true magic of horse riding led her to pursue horse riding passionately and has now over 20 years of riding experience.
 Barrett rides competitively in Eventing and teaches all phases of the sport with a Dressage focus and has trained with some of the best in the industry such as Phillip Dutton (Olympic gold medalist), Boyd Martin (Olympian), Jennie Brannigan (International Eventer), Holly Hudspeth (4-star Eventer), and Bobby Costello (Olympian and Pan-American Gold medalist).
 In 2018, Barrett will also be a Certified Instructor as sanctioned by the United Eventing Association.
 Additionally, she is a graduate C-3 Pony Clubber and has worked extensively with other Pony Clubs giving back and developing the next generation of riders and horsemen and women.
 Barrett also has a Bachelors in Psychology which she feels gives her an edge in training her students.
 Barrett’s mission is introducing everyone, young or old, to the joy of riding and whether it’s to simply have a wonderful experience learning and bonding with a horse for leisure, or to learn how to truly advance your abilities as a rider, there’s a customized lesson that’s right for you.
 For more information about Barrett you can visit her website TFEquestrian.com.